FLUX-SE/all_docs/en_US/spat_revolution_doc/Scene_based_streams.md

 Simply put: Ambisonics is a specific method for creating, capturing and playing back spatial audio.
 It is radically different from other surround techniques as the technology is capable of reproducing a spherical representation of sound where the directional information of a source is located in a 3D soundfield.

-Ambisonics is also both a recording and a spatial synthesis technique, where one can capture the full environment in 3D sound through the use of so called A or B-Format microphones such as the: Soundfield SPS200, Røde NT-SF1, Sennheiser Ambeo, Coresound TetraMic and more.
+Ambisonics is also both a recording and a spatial synthesis technique, where one can capture the full environment in 3D sound through the use of so called A-Format microphones such as the: Soundfield SPS200, Røde NT-SF1, Sennheiser Ambeo, Coresound TetraMic and more.
 Alternatively, a sound field can be synthesised from any mono, stereo and multichannel sources to Ambisonics, constructing a virtual 3D sound environment by placing the sources at locations in a virtual 3 dimensional field.

 ![](include/SpatRevolution_UserGuide_-045.jpg)